pedrovalmor/java-challenge/readme.md

 ##### MySQL
 If you don't have a MySQL server working, install it:<br /> https://dev.mysql.com/downloads/installer/

-Then create a database with the name `spring` or modify the file  `src/main/resources/application.properties` as you want.

 ##### Git
 If you don't have it, install it:<br />
 https://git-scm.com/downloads